 - tortilla chips

 - Cook rest of ingredients.
-Add the onion and cook for 3 – 4 minutes more, until translucent.
-Stir in the taco seasoning (along with any additional water that your taco seasoning packet calls for), diced tomatoes (drained), corn and 1 cup cheddar cheese.
+Add the onions and cook for 3 – 4 minutes more, until translucent.
+Stir in the seasoning (along with any additional water that your seasoning packet calls for), tomatoes (drained), corn and 1 cup cheddar cheese.
 Heat until the cheese begins to melt.

 - Layer the ingredients.
-Add a layer of refried beans to the bottom of a lightly greased 9 x 13” pan.
+Add a layer of refried beans to the bottom of a lightly greased 9 x 13 baking dish.
+(You can use cooking spray to grease the pan.)
 Top the beans with a layer of crushed tortilla chips.
-Drain any excess liquid from the skillet and add the beef mixture in an even layer on top of the chips.
+Drain any excess liquid from the skillet and add the ground beef mixture in an even layer on top of the chips.
 Top with the remaining 1 cup cheese.

 - Bake in the oven.
-Bake for 15 – 20 minutes, until the cheese is melted.
+Place the baking dish in the oven and bake for 15 to 20 minutes, until the cheese is melted.
 Remove from the oven and add any toppings (optional): shredded lettuce, chopped tomatoes, diced olives, sour cream, cheddar cheese, cilantro.

 Keep your layers even: as you add your layers of beans, chips, and meat, work to spread each one evenly so that your casserole bakes through consistently.